How many episodes of 'WandaVision' are left? Everything you need to know

-WandaVision keeps raising the stakes, and Episode 7 was no exception.
-As the season finale approaches, you may be wondering exactly how Marvel plans to roll out the next few episodes of WandaVision.
+WandaVision just changed everything with Episode 8, setting up a finale that could as explosive as Avengers: Endgame.
+As Episode 9 approaches, you may still be wondering exactly where we stand with Marvel's first Disney+ show.
 Well, look no further, we've got the answers to all your questions right here.

 How many episodes are there in WandaVision Season 1?